ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/11_Pon_Tanota.md

 The surrounding returned into silence.

 When it was done, I returned along the river,
-The laughter of the salmon in the river,
+The laughter of the salmon,
 Their playing sounds, reached my ears.
 The sounds of water splashing, were lively and joyous.
 Among the trees of the mountains,
 The laughter of the deers,
-Their playing sounds, filled the mountains,
+Their playing sounds, echoed in the mountains,
 The deers were foraging in leisure.

 When I saw this,
-I felt peace in my heart,
+I felt peace in my mind,
 Therefore I returned home.

 The Little Okikirmui told his own tale.